 - Annual net income Annual pension income Annual tuition fees Dependents’ ages and net income Spouse or common-law partner’s net income Amounts your dependent(s) use on their income tax and benefits return Amounts your spouse or common-law partner uses on their return

 The form also lets employees claim:

-The CRA also offers TD1-WS Worksheet for the Personal Tax Credits Return to aid employees in determining their appropriate age amount or Canada caregiver amount.
+The CRA also offers TD1-WS Worksheet for the Personal Tax Credits Return to help employees determine their appropriate age amount or Canada caregiver amount.

-As an employer, you must know each of your employees’ province or territory of employment so you can withhold the proper deductions.
+As an employer, you must know each of your employees’ province or territory of employment so you can withhold the proper deductions when you file your payroll online.
 This depends on whether your employee physically reports for work at your establishment or place of business.
 If your employee works from home, they might pay taxes to a different province or territory than your small business.